 Learning to recognize the various types of bee brood is an important aspect of beekeeping.
 The colony can not tell us what they are planning – and probably wouldn’t want to if they could.

 By reading bee frames we can learn a lot about colony conditions.
-If you have 1 colony with no brood and the others are growing with plenty of brood– what’s wrong?
+If you have 1 colony with no brood and the others are growing with plenty– what’s wrong?

-A colony that only has drone brood and no worker brood during the warm season can have a queen problem.
+A colony that only has developing drones and no worker brood during the warm season can have a queen problem.
 Is the queen dead or is she still present but failing?

 The presence of queen cells means the colony is making a new queen.
 Why is this happening?
 Does the colony think their queen is failing?
 Perhaps the colony is preparing to swarm.

-If you find large amounts of dead brood, this can mean the presence of brood disease in your colony.
+If you find large amounts of dead larva, this can mean the presence of disease in your colony.
 It’s time to call for help from your area bee specialist.

 Final Thoughts on the Importance of Bee Brood

 Honey bee brood is the future of the colony.
-Honeycomb cells containing healthy developing bees is a beautiful thing to see.
+Honeycomb cells containing healthy developing young are a beautiful thing to see.

 Anything that looks out of place or different from what is expected for the time of year, may be evidence of a problem you should address.